openvinotoolkit/openvino_tensorflow/docs/AWS_Instructions.md

 [TO BE VALIDATED BY ENGINEERING]

-Here are the instructions to accelerate TensorFlow models on AWS with the Intel® OpenVINOTM add-on for TensorFlow
+Here are the instructions to accelerate TensorFlow models on AWS with the Intel® OpenVINO(TM) add-on for TensorFlow

 1. Launch the Deep Learning AMI EC2 instance Ubuntu 18.04 Version 41.0